-The following table provides information relating to each member of the audit committee, including his or her name, a description of whether he or she is (i) independent of Talon and (ii) financially literate, and a summary of his or her relevant education and experience.
+The following table provides information relating to each member of the audit committee, including his name, a description of whether he is (i) independent of Talon and (ii) financially literate, and a summary of his relevant education and experience.

-Name Independent of Talon Financially Literate Relevant Education and Experience Sandra S. Cowan Yes Yes LL.B from The University of Western Ontario (1985); Private Business Consultant (2009 to present); Executive Vice President, Partner and General Counsel, EdgeStone Capital Partners (2002 - 2008); Partner (Lawyer), Goodman and Carr LLP (1999 - 2002); Director of Petrofund Energy (2002 - 2006); Director, Airboss of America Corp.
-(2002 - 2006); Director, AfriOre Limited (1997 - 2002); Trustee, BFI Canada Fund (March - April, 2002); Director of Richards Packaging Income Fund (February - April 2004) Francis J. Crothers Yes Yes Bachelor of Business Administration from the University of Miami; Chairman and CEO, Island Corporate Holdings Limited, a private Bahamas-based company; Director of Abaco Markets, Fortis Inc., Fidelity Bank and Trust (Cayman), C.A.
-Bancorp, Nuinsco Resources Limited, Templeton Mutual Funds and Victory Nickel Gregory S. Kinross Yes Yes Chartered Accountant; President of CIC Energy from November 2007 to Present; President & CEO of CIC Energy, 2006 to November 2007; President & CEO of Tau from November 2007 to Present; Executive Vice-President Business Development, Tau, 2005 to November 2007; Private equity, self-employed (1998 to 2004)
+Name Independent of Talon Financially Literate Relevant Education and Experience Francis J. Crothers Yes Yes Bachelor of Business Administration from the University of Miami; Chairman and CEO, Island Corporate Holdings Limited, a private Bahamas-based company; Director of Abaco Markets, Fortis Inc., Fidelity Bank and Trust (Cayman), C.A.
+Bancorp, Nuinsco Resources Limited, Templeton Mutual Funds and Victory Nickel Gregory S. Kinross Yes Yes Chartered Accountant; President of CIC Energy from November 2007 to Present; President & CEO of CIC Energy, 2006 to November 2007; President & CEO of Tau, November 2007 to Present; Executive Vice-President Business Development, Tau, 2005 to November 2007; Private equity, self-employed, 1998 to 2004 Jonathan M. Schneider Yes Yes Bachelor of Commerce and Bachelor of Accounting from the University of the Witwatersrand; Chartered Accountant (South Africa); Founding Partner, Novator Credit Opportunities Fund, January 2006 to present; Director, Amaranth Advisors, 2003 to June 2005